Bird97/Bird97/README.md

 ## Hello

-My name es Juan Pájaro, I'm from Colombia and I'm a Developer.
+My name is Juan Pájaro, I'm from Colombia and I'm a Developer.

 I am currently studying to become a Fullstack Developer and System Engineer :D